1v17/CS6650_TA/README.md

 ## Assignmnet 4a

+### Atomicity
-1. Data race will more likely to appear when run with `-race` flag.
+Data race will more likely to appear when run with `-race` flag.
 This flag will make race detector add extra checks to every memory access to detect data races.

+### Collections
-2. Results of collection experiment:
+1. Results of collection experiment:
     ```
     Mutex map test:
     len(m) = 50000, time = 8.8637ms